 Welcome March at Kanazawa - 6 Best Winter Spots

-Japan Railways (JR) will extend its Hokuriku Shinkansen (bullet train) service to Kanazawa Station on March 14, 2015, making access from Tokyo much easier.
-Have a look at the 6 popular tourist destinations of Kanazawa, before you plan your itinerary.
+Have a look at these 6 top tourist destinations of Kanazawa, before you plan your itinerary.

 Omicho-ichiba is the largest local market situated centrally at Kanazawa, where its local food culture has developed.
 The market called “Kanazawa’s Kitchen” offers a wide variety of specialties; fresh seafood availed locally, noodles, sweets, etc. to name only a few.
 It is a major attraction for locals and tourists.
 Enjoy restaurant hopping!